-Denmark calls for EU ban on sale of all diesel and petrol cars by 2040
+Denmark calls for EU strategy to phase out diesel and petrol cars from 2030

-BRUSSELS (Reuters) - Denmark, backed by 10 other European Union countries, on Friday called for an EU-wide ban on the sale of diesel and petrol cars by 2040 to combat climate change.
+BRUSSELS (Reuters) - Denmark, backed by 10 other European Union countries, on Friday called for a strategy to phase out diesel and petrol cars, including allowing the ban of sales at member state-level by 2030 to combat climate change.

 Denmark made the proposal came during a meeting of EU environment ministers in Luxembourg.